marcellorego/wallet-coincap-api/README.md

 ## Technologies
 Application uses Spring Data to interact with SQL database and Spring Web to provide Rest API.
 Database schema is created and maintained using schema.sql file.
-H2 database is used for dev profile and PostgreSQL for prod profile.
+H2 database is used for `dev` profile and PostgreSQL for `prod` profile.
 CoinCap API is used to fetch the latest prices of the assets.
-Logback is used for logging with console appender with 2 encoders: plain text for dev and json for prod.
+Logback is used for logging with console appender with 2 encoders per profile: plain text for `dev` and json for `prod`.
 OpenAPI 3.0 is used for client API generation.

 ## Requirements